Understanding the ABCs of ADHD: A Gestalt and Person-Centred Approach

 A – Awareness and Attunement

-B – Being and Behavior
+B – Being and Behaviour

 C – Contact and Consequences